 - Filters(50mm square): Astrodon LRGB 2GEN, Ha (3nm), SII (3nm), OIII (3nm), Sloan r, Sloan g, Sloan i

-- Position angle: Can vary depending on which guide star is used.
-Find out more.
+- Position angle: This can vary depending on which guide star is used.

 - Observatory name: El Sauce Observatory